greatest-ape/sleef-trig/sleef-trig-sys/README.md

 Please note that SIMD FFI is [unstable and relies on undefined behaviour](https://github.com/rust-lang/rust/issues/63068).

-The purpose of this crate is to enable correctness testing of `sleef-trig`.
+The purpose of this crate is to enable correctness testing of `sleef-trig`, a Rust port of some of the above functions.
+I recommend using it instead of this crate due to the aformentioned soundness issues.